ddarriba/modeltest/README.md

 different location.

 This will compile pthreads and MPI versions
-Run 'modeltest-cmd --help' for help about the console interface.
+Run 'modeltest-ng --help' for help about the console interface.

 To compile a Windows executable, install MinGW and run: